The most popular EOFY questions, answered

 Q. Can I do my EOFY taxes myself?

-Sure, you can but can you do it correctly?
-Software available today lets you easily track a profit and loss, and then file a tax return with Tax Department.
-However, it doesn’t tell you what you may and aren’t claiming, and does not take a deeper analysis of your overall financial position.
+Sure, you can, but will you do it correctly?
+The software available today makes it easy to run a profit and loss, and to file a tax return with your tax authorities.
+However, it does not tell you what you can and aren’t claiming, and does not review of your financial situation.

 Do you want to do it right this tax season?
-Speak to your accountant about ticking all the right boxes.
+Consult your accountant about ticking all the right boxes.

 Fast Business Loans Services